Before we begin this article, please understand:

 Some whiplash patients consider themselves “cursed.”
 We get a lot of whiplash related emails, mostly the person who sends in the email tells us about not only being rear-ended in a car accident once, but two, sometimes three times.
 It is easy to see why this person would consider themselves “cursed,” at the least “unlucky.”
 Worsening symptoms including dizziness, headaches, a severe and stabbing pain that starts in the neck and the base of the skull and radiates its way through the upper back, shoulders, arms and hands, and possibly a host of mystery ailments that seemingly have nothing to do with their neck injury.

-In our office we have seen Whiplash related disorder be involved with not only the obvious symptoms of neck pain, stiffness and spasms, headaches, shoulder pain, and numbness or tingling sensation all the way into the fingers, but to an extent:
+In our office we have seen Whiplash related disorder be involved with not only the obvious symptoms of neck pain, stiffness and spasms, headaches, shoulder pain, and numbness or tingling sensation all the way into the fingers, but to an extent we see patients who may also report:

 - Sleep problems